mackrell/CleaningData/README.md

 - 'TidyData.txt': A final clean tidy data set, containing hte mean value of each variable for each activity for each subject.

+- 'run_analysis.R': an R script that downloads the data and performs the necessary analysis

 License:
 ========
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]